Starting in 2019, every airline having international flights will need to monitor and report their emissions to their state of attribution.

 ICAO proposes different methods to calculate the consumed fuel.

-FUEL USE MONITORING METHODS:
+FUEL USE CALCULATION METHODS:

 - Method A (same as EU-ETS)